modular-component/website/docs/intro.md

 const ModularComponent = modularFactory.extend(WithDefaultStages).build()
 ```

-You can then instantiate new components with the `ModularComponent` factory function:
+From there, you can instantiate new components with the `ModularComponent` factory function:

 ```tsx
 const MyFirstModularComponent = ModularComponent<{